 The principle deadlines for finalising your tax affairs and paying the tax you owe are nonetheless the identical, so 31 January will stay an necessary day.
 That is will even stay the deadline for making any balancing funds.

-In the event you pay tax by, these deadlines will stay at 31 January and 31 July.
+In the event you pay tax by funds on account, these deadlines will stay at 31 January and 31 July.

-As well as, you will nonetheless must hold any related.
+As well as, you will nonetheless must hold any related enterprise data.
 This contains issues like receipts, invoices, financial institution statements and every other proof that may back-up the data you have submitted.

 You should hold this proof, as HMRC has the appropriate to request to see it if it carries out an investigation into your tax legal responsibility.